 GlaxoSmithKline and Biota make zanamivir under the brand name of Relenza, a flu drug that is inhaled.

-The WHO addressed concerns voiced in some media that ties with the pharmaceutical industry among experts on the organization's advisory bodies may influence policy decisions, especially those relating to the influenza pandemic.
+The WHO addressed concerns voiced in some media that ties with the pharmaceutical industry among experts on the organisation's advisory bodies may influence policy decisions, especially those relating to the influenza pandemic.

 It dismissed the suggestions, declaring that numerous safeguards were in place to address any possible conflicts of interest in experts serving on its advisory panels.